geerlingguy/mac-dev-playbook/README.md

 * **PHP** - open source highlevel interprited programming language
 * **RVM** - open source Ruby version and environment manager

 Before running these Ansible playbooks, or any Ansible commands for that matter, it is essential that you have your publick SSH keys copied to your server's `~/.ssh/authorized_keys` file.
+If you decide that this will make life too easy for you, feel free to use the `-k` flag when running `ansible-playbook` (or `ansible` for that matter too), which will tell Ansible to prompt you for your SSH password.
 The following command will copy your public key from your management computer, to the server:

 	# Don't space out and forget to ensure that you replace the username and ip/host address with your specific credentials.
-	$ scp ~/.ssh/id_rsa.pub username@111.222.333.444:~/.ssh/authorized_keys
+	$ scp ~/.ssh/id_rsa.pub username@111.222.333.444:~/.ssh/authorized_keys # You could also perform the same action against your Ansible hosts using the copy module and the **-k** flag to promp you for your SSH password.

 Then all you have to do, as long as you have properly installed Ansible, and have added it's location to your $PATH, is run the following command to confirm that everything is hunky-dory: